On this page

 Chronic Bronchitis

 Chronic bronchitis is a disease marked by long-term inflammation of the bronchi (the airways in the lungs).
-This ongoing inflammation leads to increased mucus production and a persistent cough.
+This ongoing inflammation leads to more mucus production and a persistent cough.
 People with chronic bronchitis are sometimes called the nickname “blue bloater” because of bluish discoloration of the skin and lips from lower oxygen in the blood.

 Emphysema